 My work explores the relationship between our sensory experience of the world, subconscious mind, and ever-changing psychologies.
 I currently work with paper, anthotype printing and reworking past prints (also referred to as chine-collé).
 For this project, I have used an old Canon Powershot to record placed items (a mix of domestic and crafted) within the confines of our light-restricted, family garage-come-studio.
-Central to these conceptual images is handmade paper (made from office wastepaper).
-Each paper form is inspired by an object that was found in the surrounding landscape - could be in or outside space.
-The subsequent lightbox arrangement, adds a layer of storytelling that might reference the history and folklore of the place that inspired it, as well as revealing textural and surface details in the paper itself.
+Central to these conceptual images is handmade paper (recycled wastepaper).
+Each paper form is inspired by an object that was found in the surrounding landscape.
+Could be in or outside space.
+The subsequent lightbox arrangement adds a layer of storytelling that might reference the history and folklore of the place that inspired it, as well as revealing textural and surface details in the paper itself.

 Photograph - lightbox, paper, magnifying glass and surrounding floor space.